Throat Baby (Go Baby)

 "Throat Baby (Go Baby)" is the debut single by American rapper BRS Kash.
 It was released on July 24, 2020, originally through Team Litty and later with Love Renaissance and Interscope Records, as the lead single from BRS Kash's debut mixtape, Kash Only (2021).
-The Southern hip hop and R&B song was written by Kash & Elliot Prince, who wrote it as an ode to fellatio inspired by two separate sexual encounters, with production by Adamslides and Chi Chi.
+The dirty Southern hip hop and R&B song was written by Kash & Elliot Prince, who wrote it as an ode to fellatio inspired by two separate sexual encounters, with production by Adamslides and Chi Chi.

 The track became popular on video-sharing social media platform TikTok in late 2020, and peaked at number 24 on the Billboard Hot 100 chart.
 It was included on lists of the best songs of 2020 published by Vice and NPR.
 A remix of the song with American rapper DaBaby and American hip hop duo City Girls was released on January 21, 2021.

 Background and composition

 Kash first recorded "Throat Baby" while "joking around", and was at first apprehensive about releasing it, fearing that he would receive backlash for "just degrading women".
 The track gained traction on the video-sharing platform TikTok in October 2020, where a dance set to the song became popular.

-"Throat Baby" is a Southern hip hop and R&B song.
+"Throat Baby" is a dirty Southern hip hop and R&B song.
 The intro of the song contains a sample of Kash's best friend, who died after the song's release, laughing and talking with her friends after crashing Kash's studio session.
 Its lyrics are written as an ode to fellatio and were inspired by "a crazy experience with one of [Kash's] homegirls" the night before Kash wrote the song, as well as a later sexual experience with her friend in the backseat of a Toyota Sprinter.

 Jewel Wicker of GQ described "Throat Baby" as "a melodic ode to sexual desire and the things it can drive someone to do", while Uproxx's Aaron Williams called it a "campy, anti-romance anthem".
 Writing for Okayplayer, Robyn Mowatt referred to the track as a "stripper anthem" that "exists between R&B and trap music".

-Live performance and remix
+Live performance

 Kash gave a live performance of "Throat Baby" as part of the Uproxx Sessions series in October 2020.
 He headlined a drive-in rally for then-US Senate candidates Jon Ossoff and Raphael Warnock in Lithonia, Georgia in December 2020 prior to the runoffs for the 2020–21 Senate election and special election, where he changed the lyrics of "Throat Baby" to "Vote Baby".
 Following his performance at the rally, various Republicans circulated tweets from Kash which referenced sexual assault.